SergioPeralta22/MV-rails-blog-app/README.md

 # 📖 Blog App <a name="about-project"></a>

-> This is an Blog app which allows you to show the list of posts and empower readers to interact with them by adding comments and liking posts.
+> This is a blog app which allows you to show the list of posts and empower readers to interact with them by adding comments and liking posts.

 ## 🛠 Built With <a name="built-with"></a>